lrodriguezrullan/lrodriguezrullan.github.io/_posts/2020-08-10-wifi-modem.markdown

 * [A Raspberry Pi Zero W single board computer](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)

   Make sure you get the Zero W model and not the Zero model.
 The Zero W model comes with added WiFi support, that we will need.
-If you are like me and are not very comfortable with a soldering iron, you can opt for the [https://www.raspberrypi.org/blog/zero-wh/](Raspberry Pi Zero WH model).
+If you are like me and are not very comfortable with a soldering iron, you can opt for the [Raspberry Pi Zero WH model](https://www.raspberrypi.org/blog/zero-wh/).
 This one comes with a pre-soldered GPIO header and costs about $4 more.

 * A MicroSD card with a capacity of at least 8 GB